LateralFricativeEnjoyer/conlangs/wiki/iktor.md

 ## Class and Agreement

 Nouns in Iktør have three classes, distinguished by the sound of the end of thw word and memorization.

+ * Class Ⅰ: Words end in -zh or -s (and sometimes -v)
+ * Class Ⅱ: Words end in -t, -d, or -n, but are often assimilated to a generic dental sound or [ɾ̪].
+ * Class Ⅲ: Words end in -lo, -o, -ø, or other rounded vowel sounds

 A form of agreement is employed to clarify this, where the subject receives a prefix based on its and (more importantly) the direct object's class.
 See the table below:

 |                | Subject Class Ⅰ | Subject Class Ⅱ | Subject Class Ⅲ |
 |:--------------:|:---------------:|:---------------:|:---------------:|